-Every medical nexus letter is prepared by licensed MD physicians with experience in internal medicine, occupational & environmental medicine, addiction medicine, preventive medicine, and/or public health, and is based on a detailed review of medical records, service history, and accepted medical principles.
-We do not use templates or automated reports.
+Every medical nexus opinion letter is prepared by licensed MD physicians with experience in internal medicine, occupational & environmental medicine, addiction medicine, preventive medicine, and/or public health, and is based on a comprehensive review of medical records, service history, and accepted medical principles.
+We do not use templates, pre-written language, or automated reports.
+Each nexus opinion is individualized to your medical history.

-Our nexus letter fees reflect the time, expertise, and professional responsibility required to produce a defensible medical opinion suitable for VA submission.
+While our fees may be higher than non-MD physician nexus letter services, our opinions are grounded in medical training, clinical experience, and structured medical-legal analysis.
+Our fees for record review and medical nexus opinion letters reflect the physician time, expertise, and professional responsibility required to produce a defensible medical opinion suitable for VA submission.

 The fee structure below is effective 1 January 2026.

-A concise, evidence-based nexus letter tailored to your service-connected condition.
+An evidence-based medical nexus opinion tailored to your service-connected condition.
 This includes:

-Best for: Veterans with a well-documented condition who need a strong, standalone nexus opinion.
+Best for: Veterans who need a strong, medically supported nexus opinion without formal record summary.

 Nexus Letter + Medical Records Summary